 For those into their smart home tech, this fridge-freezer is about as high tech as you can get.
 Its generous capacity makes it ideal for large families or those who cook or entertain a lot.

 The main draw of this model is the large screen on the fridge-side of the door.
 It’s touchscreen and not only is it a talking point, but it can also be used to display photos of loved ones, write notes and also display the weather.
-But we’re only scratching the surface with these features.
-Have the whole family connect to the SmartThings app (available on Android and iOS devices) and use it to send voice notes, play music and share recipes.
+If you get the whole family connect to the SmartThings app (available on Android and iOS devices), you can even send voice notes, play music and share recipes.

 Best American-style fridge-freezer